xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 </div>
 -->

-The `Company A` will provide an apache web server from their LAN as a service & will monitor an other one from the `Company B` LAN.
+The `Company A` is providing an apache web server from their LAN as a service & monitor an other one from the `Company B` LAN.

 ### installations

-I made an installation scripts for iTop Community & for a MySQL server according to iTop requirements.
+I made an installation scripts for itop community & for a mysql server according to itop requirements.
+*(yes, i could saved a lot of time not doing this, but foss)*

-Both scripts are interactive & made for debian *- tested for debian 12*, source code is available on [Github](https://github.com/xeylou/itop-walkthrough).
+Both scripts are interactive & made for debian *- tested on debian 11 & 12*, source code is on [Github](https://github.com/xeylou/itop-walkthrough).

-The iTop server installation can be done running the following commands.
+The itop server installation can be done running the following commands.

 ```bash
 mkdir itop_install && cd itop_install